Business Terms Entrepreneurs Should Know

 Minimum Viable Product (MVP)

 This is a product in the beginning stages, but with enough features that early-adopter customers can test-drive it and give startups valuable feedback so they can perfect the eventual product.
+This is very critical to a lean startup.

 Iteration refers to the process of developing a product from its initial version to the end product.
 This can involve a number of changes.
 Each new version is called an iteration.